gcpantazis/Canvas-Photobooth/README.md

 Current Status
 -------------------------------------------------------------

-Using the isightcapture script to access and save a photo from an OSX webcam (attached to the system functioning as the server).
+  * Using the isightcapture script to access and save a photo from an OSX webcam (attached to the system functioning as the server).

-Current Status
+  * Takes 4 pics, loads them into the DOM, then composites them together using HTML2Canvas.
+Composite is saved back to the server to await transfer.

+TODO
 -------------------------------------------------------------
-Get the source.

-  * Create a canvas view to take 3-4 snapshots, stitch them together, then save the composition back to the server.
-If internet connection is available, each saved strip will then be posted to a predefined Flickr account.
+  * Save composite photo to Flickr account.
+  * Style interface, work out UI flow.
-  * Figure out how to execute bash script from PHP without sudoing.
+  * Figure out how to execute the bash script from PHP without sudoing.

 Notes